What is vicarious liability in a personal injury claim?

-Vicarious liability refers to a situation where someone is held responsible for the actions or omissions of another person.
-How does a personal injury lawyer approach this sort of claim?
+Vicarious liability is where one party is held responsible for the actions or omissions of another party.
+How does vicarious liability come into play when making a personal injury claim?

-In the workplace, an employer may be liable for the acts or omissions of its employees, providing it can be shown that they took place in the course of their employment.
+In the workplace, an employer may be held liable for the acts or omissions of its employees, providing it can be shown that the injury occurred in the course of their employment.

-Therefore if an employee injures someone whilst carrying out his job, the employer may be vicariously liable. i.e. the injured person may be able to win compensation directly from the employer, rather than from the employee.
+If an employee injures someone else whilst carrying out his job, the employer may be vicariously liable.
+The injured employee would then make a work injury compensation claim against the employer, rather than the employee.

-For instance - vicarious liability may occur where a claimant is involved in a road traffic accident with a van being driven in the course of the driver's employment.
-If the van driver was at fault, then his employer may be vicariously liable for his employee's actions.
+An example of vicarious liability might be when a road user is involved in a road traffic accident with a van being driven by an employee in the course of his employment.
+If the van driver was at fault, then his employer may be held vicariously liable for the employee's actions.

-If an employee failed to secure a safety device on a machine and another employee later sustained injury as a result, their employer may be vicariously liable for the employee's omission.
+If an employee failed to secure a safety device on a machine and another employee sustained an injury as a result, the employer may be vicariously liable for the employee's omission.

-When insuring their businesses, employers generally assume that they will have vicarious liability for harm that employees cause in the course of their employment.
+Employers generally assume that they will be vicariously liable for any harm that their employees might cause in the course of their employment.

-- The employee did not harm the claimant in the course of the employee's employment.
+- The employee did not harm the claimant in the course of their employment.

-For example - if the van driver caused an accident after he had finished his day's work and was returning home (in the company vehicle), it may be argued that he was not acting in the course of employment, but independently.
+For example, if the van driver caused an accident when returning home in the company vehicle, having finished work for the day, it may be argued that the employee was not acting in the course of their employment.

 Whether a person is a contractor or an employee may be determined by a number of factors, such as the degree of control the employer has over the worker and how he is paid.

-If the person who failed to secure the safety device was an independent contractor, rather than an employee, then the employer may not be subject to vicarious liability.
+If the person who failed to secure the safety device was an independent contractor, rather than an employee, then the employer may not be vicariously liable.

 An exception to this would be if the employer had failed to supervise the contractor or appointed an incompetent contractor.
 He may then be vicariously liable due to his negligence.

-What about when another employee deliberately harms another person at work?
+What if an employee deliberately harmed another person at work?

-If an employee used force against another person at work, the court may find that the harm took place outside the course of employment; therefore, the employer was not vicariously liable.
+If an employee assaulted or used force against another person at work, a court may decide that the harm took place outside the course of employment and, consequently, that the employer was not vicariously liable.

-What happens if the employee is no longer employed by an organisation?
+What happens if the employee is no longer employed?

-An employer's liability does not end once the employee leaves the organisation.
-A Claim may still be brought against an employer for actions by his former employee, providing the actions took place during the employee's period of employment.
+An employer's liability does not end once the employee leaves the company or organisation.
+A claim may still be brought against an employer for the actions of s former employee, providing the actions took place during the employee's period of employment.